tedneward/Azgaarnoth/Creatures/Hobgoblin.md

 **Shadow Jaunt.** The hobgoblin magically teleports, along with any equipment it is wearing or carrying, up to 30 feet to an unoccupied space it can see.
 Both the space it is leaving and its destination must be in dim light or darkness.

 #### Description
-The Iron Shadows are Hobgoblin monks that serve as Secret police, scouts, and assassins.
+The Iron Shadows are Hobgoblin monks that serve as secret police, scouts, and assassins.
 Among other Hobgoblins, they spy to ferret out treachery, rebellion, and betrayal.

 ***Trained in Secret.*** Iron Shadows are recruited from across the Hobgoblin ranks.
 Each member keeps her eyes open for potential recruits, those whose agility and stamina are matched only by an ironclad commitment to Maglubiyet’s will.

 A candidate for admission undergoes a series of tests designed to reveal any potential for treachery.
 Those who fail are slain, while those who pass receive Secret Training in the magical and Martial Arts.
 This indoctrination is a slow and arduous process; many aspirants don’t finish it, and years might go by during which the Iron Shadows welcome no new Members into their ranks.
 While a recruit is in Training, it serves the Iron Shadows by looking for and reporting suspicious behavior.

-***Masters of Shadow and Fist.*** When a recruit’s Training is complete, she is ready to wield a deadly combination of Unarmed Fighting Techniques and Shadow Magic to deceive and defeat her foes.
+***Masters of Shadow and Fist.*** When a recruit’s training is complete, she is ready to wield a deadly combination of unarmed fighting techniques and shadow magic to deceive and defeat her foes.
 She continues to spy on other Hobgoblins, but is now also empowered to conduct assassinations and spy missions, both against enemies and among Goblinoids.
-These missions are ordained by the clerics of Maglubiyet, who keep a careful eye on the goblinoid community to ensure that it functions according to Maglubiyet’s will.
+These missions are ordained by the Children of Maglubiyet, who keep a careful eye on the goblinoid community to ensure that it functions according to Maglubiyet’s will.

-***Masked Devils.*** Iron Shadows on a Secret mission wear masks crafted to resemble devils, both to conceal their identities and to strike fear into their foes.
+***Masked Devils.*** Iron Shadows on a secret mission wear masks crafted to resemble devils, both to conceal their identities and to strike fear into their foes.

-Their masks also signify the supposed Origin of their Fighting Techniques.
-The Priests of Maglubiyet teach that the Great One stole the Secrets of shadows from an archdevil, allowing his followers to conceal their identities, walk between shadows, and craft illusions to confuse and confound their enemies.
+Their masks also signify the supposed origin of their fighting techniques.
+The Children of Maglubiyet teach that the Great One stole the secrets of shadows from an archdevil, allowing his followers to conceal their identities, walk between shadows, and craft illusions to confuse and confound their enemies.

+It is rumored that the Order of Iron Shadows is organized precisely along the same lines as any [Monastic Order](/Organizations/MonasticOrders/MonasticOrders.md), and could--if a candidate were dedicated enough--accept candidates of other races.
+This is, however, entirely unproven.

+---

 ## Mindbender
 *Medium humanoid (hobgoblin) Bard (College of Whispers) 7, lawful evil*